 Antivirus Application Features

 Computer Associates AntiVirus (formerly eTrust EZAntiVirus or InoculateIT) Command line scanner

 Bitdefender for Marshal DLL

-Kaspersky for Marshal DLL (EOL: December 2023)

 McAfee Command Line Command line scanner

 McAfee for Marshal DLL

 NOD32 Command Line Command line scanner

 Sophos for Marshal DLL

-Note: The Sophos (SAVI interface) and Symantec scanners that were previously supported are not supported in this release, as the required 64-bit integration is not currently available.
+- The Sophos (SAVI interface) and Symantec scanners that were previously supported are not supported in this release, as the required 64-bit integration is not currently available. - · Kaspersky for Marshal is no longer sold.